What is Buffering

 Background Downloads Can Cause Buffering Problems

 Background downloads can prevent a buffer from being created because they cause a drain on bandwidth.
-The more bandwidth that's available, the easier Windows Media Player can create a video buffer.
+The more bandwidth that's available, the easier media player can create a video buffer.

 Server Side Issues Can Cause Buffering Problems

-Sometimes, buffering problems are not the fault of the Silverlight and Windows Media Player Server.
-For example, the server streaming the video may be experience a high number of visitors attempting to view the video.
-In this case, the external server has no bandwidth to allow Windows Media Player to download fast enough to create a buffer.
+Sometimes, buffering problems are not the fault of the streaming media server.
+For example, the server that is streaming the video may be experience a high number of visitors attempting to view the video.
+In this case, the external server has no bandwidth to allow media player to download fast enough to create a buffer.